Online Tactics: Working with the Media

 • a sign-up form for your press email list

-When you’re preparing issue pages like this one, unless you’re specifically keeping them low-profile, make sure that they’re referenced on your site front page.
+When you’re preparing issue pages like these, unless you’re specifically keeping them low-profile, make sure that they’re referenced on your site front page.
 A reporter may remember that he or she got information from you recently but not have access to the specific URL of your news release or your issue page.

 Long-term reporter education